SpecCRA/yelp_data_formatting/README.md

 * Dataset only contains restaurants.
 * Restaurants' review totals and average star rating is based solely on this dataset.
 * IRS adjusted gross income doc: https://www.irs.gov/e-file-providers/definition-of-adjusted-gross-income
+* Zipcodes that are not in the income dataset get a neighboring zipcode
+  * Missing zipcode + 1

 ## Dataset sources